If you like being on the go, maybe you should consider the possibility of earning extra cash by running errands for other people.

 This is something I’ve contemplated doing myself.
 When you think about it, most small business owners are consumed with their businesses and have very little time to run errands for themselves.
 Whether they own a restaurant, a retail store, or even a home-based business, their daytime hours (which is when errands, like going to the Post Office and picking up prescriptions and dry cleaning, have to be done) are usually consumed with work.
 Retail store owners are typically at the shop during business hours and can’t leave to do their shopping, so offering this service is a good option no matter the community you live in.

 Running Errands for New Moms

 This is another venture I’ve considered doing myself as a way to help new moms take a little of the stress out of those first few months.
 There were times having all four of my kids that I would have gladly paid someone to do a quick errand or two for me if it meant I didn’t have to take all the kids out to the store.
 (Sometimes it’s easier just to stay home!)

 You can even offer discounts if you can get several new moms to use your services at once.
 For example, having three moms that need you to buy groceries at the same store would mean you can shop for all of them at once, then they can split the hourly charge, saving them all money in the long run.

 Most people charge by the hour for this service.
 You can include a small stipend for mileage if you choose or even a per-mile surcharge if your drive time varies from week to week.
-The pay range also can vary depending on where you’re located.
-You can expect to make from $18-$35 an hour, with the national average being about $25 an hour.
+The pay range also can vary depending on where you’re located and what tasks you’re doing.
+According to Senior Errand Service, you can earn between $20-$35 an hour running errands, with the national average being about $30 an hour.

-Being able to make money running errands will help you be in charge of your schedule and have the flexibility that comes with it.
-You control your potential earnings, which is a great feeling.
+Otherwise, running errands is a flexible opportunity where you have control of your potential earnings, which is a great feeling.
 Almost as good as the positive feelings you’ll have when you know you’re making a difference in someone else’s life.